Nivalyx/osu-wiki/wiki/Contests/en.md

 #### A Labour of Love

-A Labour of Love is a team-based spanning over multiple artistic disciplines where participating teams have to remix/rearrange a song that has been widely known throughout the osu! community, create a beatmap out of the remixed song, and design an original storyboard/video to go with the said beatmap.
+A Labour of Love is a team-based spanning over multiple artistic disciplines where participating teams are being tasked to remix/rearrange a song that has been widely known throughout the osu! community, create a beatmap out of the remixed song, and design an original storyboard/video to go with the said beatmap.
 As [indicated by this tweet](https://twitter.com/ppy/status/1333362145224843264), the contest is modelled after [THE BMS OF FIGHTERS](https://www.bmsoffighters.net/) and other similar competitions.

 | Contest No. | ![Gold Crown][GCrown] (Overall Winner) | ![Silver Crown][SCrown] (Overall Runner-Up) | Community Vote Winner | Results |
 | :-: | :-- | :-- | :-- | :-- |